 Located not too far away from Restaurant Casa Aladdin, you’ll find Restaurant Beldi Bab Ssour.

 Restaurant Beldi Bab Ssour is tucked away, down a side alley, leaving it to be not as crowded as the restaurants you’ll walk past in the main square.

 This was our favorite restaurant in Chefchaouen and it should not be missed by you!

 Like Restaurant Casa Aladdin, Restaurant Beldi Bab Ssour is s several story café that boasts unbelievable views of Chefchaouen at sunset.

 Make sure to sit at the very top and enjoy the views of the blue city.
 The food is unbelievable and if you’re with a group, get things to share!

 - What to Order: Goat cheese, tajine (lamb or chicken) and Moroccan salads (the lentils are amazing).

 TIP: Restaurant Beldi Bab Ssour also promotes a cooking class.
 While we did not get the chance to take it, it could be something you look into during your time at Chefchaouen.

-How does a terrace with fresh juice and scoops of ice cream sound to you?
+How does a Chefchaouen rooftop with fresh juice and scoops of ice cream sound to you?
 Amazing?
 Yeah, that’s what we thought.